jeremybernstein/ReaScripts/MIDI Editor/RazorEdits/MRE.md

 ## MIDI Razor Edits

+MIDI Razor Edits adds the ability to:

+- Select, copy, and manipulate MIDI notes and CC data with the precision of Razor Edits.
+- Use workflows similar to REAPER’s native Razor Edits but designed specifically for MIDI editing.
+- Stretch, scale, invert, duplicate, copy your MIDI data quickly and conveniently.

+**<u>Basic usage</u>**

+When enabled, click-drag to create a new *area* around some notes or some CC-lane events.
+Click-drag on the area to move it.
+That's it.

+Of course, there's more to it.
+You can cmd/ctrl-click-drag to create multiple areas.
+You can cmd/ctrl-drag existing areas to copy their contents.
+You can stretch values in time, or scale them within an area's range.
+Copy, cut, paste, and plenty of other useful, common and less common operations to apply to the events you've captured inside of areas.

+**<u>Performance Tips</u>**

+* On Windows, MRE can be flickery and laggy.
+This is not my fault per se, it's a limitation of the kind of drawing required by the script, and REAPER's handling of such.
+There's a secret performance settings dialog available if you press ctrl-alt-F10, where you can try to adjust the compositing settings.
+If you find something which works particularly well, please tell me about it.
+* On Mac, I recommend enabling Move throttling in the Advanced UI/system tweaks preference dialog (in the General tab), which will smooth out performance (particularly if you have external, high-DPI input devices and/or multiple displays).

 **<u>Key Mapping / Operations</u>**

 * **Copy Area**: copy the area bounds and contents to the (private) clipboard of the script. **Copy Area** will copy all areas on the last-clicked or hovered section/lane of the MIDI Editor.
 Also see **Cut Area** and **Paste Area**. *[o]*